 Deprecation Time (stable APIs): 2 Releases The API needs to be marked as deprecated in at least two full releases.
 For example, if an API was first deprecated in release 1.14, it will be ready to be removed in 1.16 at the earliest.
-There may be special circumstances, determined by the API working group, where an API is deprecated sooner.
+There may be special circumstances, determined by the Architecture working group, where an API is deprecated sooner.

 What is required when deprecating:

 Mark as deprecated.
 This can be done by using the compiler itself (